 While Zwift can’t promise that you’ll get fitter, they can promise that you’ll never ride alone again.

 The game is very interactive.
 You can customize your avatar and earn experience points through riding to gain new equipment and unlock new jerseys.
 You can partake in challenges to gain other rewards.
 Here’s a list of Kit Unlock Codes if that’s your thing.

-Power User Tip: We recommend that you set your settings to measure in metric as you’ll get more points over time then you would if it was in miles.
+Power User Tip: We recommend that you set your account to measure in metric as you’ll get more points over time then you would if it was in miles.